LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 What's going on?
 Why do we have a different value here?
 If you look at the cross tab you should be able to understand.
 R is now computing the odd ratio for "not being a victim of a crime" (since this is what defines the first column).
 When an odds ratio is below 1 is indicating that the odds in the first row ("urban") are lower than in the second row ("rural").
 Living in urban areas (as contrasted with living in rural areas) reduces the likelihood of non-victimisation.-->

-Do keep in mind that ORs are cannot take negative values.
-If the OR is greater than 1 that means that the presence of the risk factor increases the chances of the outcome relative to the absence of that risk factor.
+Do keep in mind that ORs cannot take negative values.
+If the OR is greater than 1, that means that the presence of the risk factor increases the chances of the outcome relative to the absence of that risk factor.

 If the OR were between '0'and '1', that would mean the opposite: the presence of the 'risk factor' reduces the chances of the outome relative to the absence of said factor.
-A value of '1' means that there is no relationship between the two variables -- the odds are the same for the two groups.
+A value of '1' means that there is no relationship between the two variables -- the odds are the same for both groups.

 As the OR is about odds, you cannot state that urban dwellers are 1.78 *more likely* to be victimised.
 All you can state with an OR is that the *odds* of being victimised are 1.78 times higher for urban dwellers than for residents in rural areas.
 Odds and probabilities are different things.

-If you are still uncertain about these concepts, and it is normal, have a look at [this video](https://www.youtube.com/watch?v=nFHL54yOniI),
+If you are still uncertain about these concepts, and it is normal to feel that way, have a look at [this video](https://www.youtube.com/watch?v=nFHL54yOniI).

 <!--it may help to see an oral presentation of these ideas with a different example.
 Repeated practice will make it easier to understand.
 The fact that the interpretation of these quantities is contingent in the way we have laid out our table makes it particularly advisable to hand calculate them as explained above in relation to the outcome you are interested until you are comfortable with them.
 This may help you to see more clearly what you are getting and how to interpret it.
 When looking at the R results for odd ratios just always keep in mind that you are aware of what are the reference categories (what defines the first column and the first row) when reading and interpreting odd ratios.
 The R function we introduced will always give you the odds ratio for the event defined in the first column and will contrast the odds for the group defined by the first row with the odds defined by the second row.
 If the odds ratio is between 0 and 1 that would mean the odds are lower for the first row, if the odds is greater than 1 that would mean the odds are higher for the second row.